The Real Estate M&A and Private Equity Review: Brazil

 Corporate real estate

 As just mentioned, as a result of current restrictions on the acquisition and lease of rural properties by foreigners, some alternative structures are being adopted in the corporate real estate market.
 One structure currently used by foreign real estate investors is segregation of investments in an operating company (opco) and a real estate company (landco).
 In this structure, ownership of rural properties is held by the landco (the Brazilian company controlled by a local partner), whereas the opco is entrusted with operational activities (this company may be owned and controlled by a foreign investor).
-The landco and the opco execute one or more agreements by which possession and operation of the properties is transferred to the opco via contractual arrangements not restricted by Law No. 5,709 of 1971.
+The landco and the opco execute one or more agreements by which possession and operation of the properties are transferred to the opco via contractual arrangements not restricted by Law No. 5,709 of 1971.

 i Foreign investment in rural properties